 - Chicabal Lake: It is located on the volcano summit with the same name.
 To get there, all you need to do is a short, easy walk.

 - Volcanoes: In Quetzaltenango there are six volcanoes that offer great climbing opportunities.
 They are: Santa Maria, Santiaguito, Cerro Quemado, Siete Orejas, Chicabal and Lacandan.

-– Hot Springs: Due to the volcanic manifestations in the area you will find many natural warm, sulfured bathes.
-The most accessible are the Almolonga, Cantel and Aguas Amargas baths.
+- Hot Springs: Due to the volcanic manifestations in the area, you will find many natural warm, sulfured bathes.
+There are many hot springs in Guatemala and most accessible are the Almolonga, Cantel, and Aguas Amargas baths.

 It is the most important center of the area.
 The reason?
-It hosts most of the hotels, restaurants, disco clubs, recreational areas and commercial stores.
-It is great for doing some handcraft shopping.
+It hosts most of the hotels, restaurants, disco clubs, recreational areas, and commercial stores.
+It is great for doing some handicraft shopping.
 But what really makes this place stand out is Lake Atitlan, which is considered to be one of the most beautiful lakes in the world.

 West of Panajachel in the San Buenaventura Valley, a natural wildlife reserve of 120 acres and one butterfly reserve can be found.
 The forest has many traits and an organic coffee plantation.

 Some of the many things to do in Panajachel and in the local towns are: kayaking, hiking in the volcanoes, going on boat rides, enjoying the sunset from a beachside restaurant, and partying.